abhishekbaghel11/Image-enhancement-using-MIRNet/README.md

 # Running the files

+## Tutorial file

+- You can check the tutorial file to see how the different files are run and how to download the LoL dataset as well as the pre trained weights -or- you can also check out the google colab file for the same --> https://colab.research.google.com/drive/14WPjWLo-AbbxdEE9cItKKPW6O7S1DsdU?authuser=2#scrollTo=Quqd6xVeeQWl

 ## For training

 - You have to use the train.py file in order to train the model, the various parameters that you need to pass while running the file are: -